 Graduating from Western Oregon University in 2010 with a Bachelor of Science in Psychology with an Emphasis in Legal Studies, Kaylie has been working with hundreds of farmers throughout Humboldt County since 2016 on licensing through Humboldt County Planning and Building, CDFA Cal-Cannabis, North Coast Regional Water Quality Control Board and State Water Resources Control Board.

 Her belief in strong communication, creativity, and community unification is what she has built her cannabis career around, and providing for her one fierce and tireless kiddo is her driving force in seeing Humboldt County’s local cannabis community succeed.

 Patrick Kanzler has been involved in the Humboldt County cannabis industry for over 10 years.
-Primarily on the horticulture supply side, he has served as Operations Manager for Northcoast Horticulture Supply, General Manager for Humboldt Wholesale (House and Garden Nutrients) and is currently the distributor for VEG+BLOOM Nutrients.
+Primarily on the horticulture supply side, he currently served as General Manager for Humboldt Wholesale (House and Garden Nutrients) and is currently the CEO for Solstice Agriculture, distributor for Front Row Ag Nutrients.

-In 2013, after trying a THC vape pen in Colorado, he founded Peak Industries, Humboldt County's second cannabis vape company.
-Peak is currently a state licensed manufacturer and distributor located in Arcata’s Cannabis Innovation Zone.
+In 2013, he founded Peak Industries, Humboldt County's first cannabis vape brand.
+He is currently VP of Marketing at BEAR Extraction House, in Arcata’s Cannabis Innovation Zone.